phara23/xmarket/README.md

 4. Build psuedocode to do the job detailed in part 3.

 5. Choose a language of implementation and build what we have designed.

+Market making can take place in several form.
+Firstly, a market maker could exist only to match buy and sell orders from market participants with each other.
+Doing this, the marker maker would assume no real risk while market making.